vanilla-project/php-cli-boilerplate/guide.md

 ## Directory Structure

 A typical directory structure for a PHP project consists of a `src` directory that contains all source files and a `tests` directory that includes all tests.
-For web applications the publically accessible files (eg. `index.php`) would reside in a `public` directory which would then be your webservers document root.
+For command-line applications the files to be executed to start your application (eg. `hello.php`) would reside in a `bin` directory.

-Another common convention is having a `bin` directory that may contain executable files to start your application.

-We provided a working example of a minimal project on [Github](provide URL here).
+We provided a working example of a minimal project on [github.com/vanilla-project/php-command-line](https://github.com/vanilla-project/php-command-line).
 <ul class="directory-structure">
   <li class="directory">src</li>
-  <li class="directory">test</li>
+  <li class="directory">tests</li>
   <li class="directory">bin</li>
   <li class="file">composer.json</li>
   <li class="file">composer.lock</li>